usnistgov/FIPS201/_FIPS201/keymanagement.md

 The required contents of X.509 certificates associated with PIV private keys are based on [[PROF]](../_Appendix/references.md#ref-PROF).
 The relationship is described below:

-- Certificates containing the public key associated with an asymmetric Card Authentication private key SHALL conform to *Card Authentication Certificate Profile* in [[PROF]](../_Appendix/references.md#ref-PROF) and SHALL specify the id-fpki-common-cardAuth policy of [[COMMON]](../_Appendix/references.md#ref-COMMON) in the certificate policies extension.
+- Certificates containing the public key associated with an asymmetric card authentication private key SHALL conform to *Card Authentication Certificate Profile* in [[PROF]](../_Appendix/references.md#ref-PROF) and SHALL specify the id-fpki-common-cardAuth policy of [[COMMON]](../_Appendix/references.md#ref-COMMON) in the certificate policies extension.
 - Certificates containing the public key associated with a digital signature private key SHALL conform to *: End Entity Signature Certificate Profile* in [[PROF]](../_Appendix/references.md#ref-PROF) and SHALL specify the id-fpki-common-hardware policy of [[COMMON]](../_Appendix/references.md#ref-COMMON) in the certificate policies extension.
-- Certificates containing the public key associated with a PIV Authentication private key SHALL conform to *PIV Authentication Certificate Profile* in [[PROF]](../_Appendix/references.md#ref-PROF) and SHALL specify the id-fpki-common-authentication policy of [[COMMON]](../_Appendix/references.md#ref-COMMON) in the certificate policies extension.
+- Certificates containing the public key associated with a PIV authentication private key SHALL conform to *PIV Authentication Certificate Profile* in [[PROF]](../_Appendix/references.md#ref-PROF) and SHALL specify the id-fpki-common-authentication policy of [[COMMON]](../_Appendix/references.md#ref-COMMON) in the certificate policies extension.
 - Certificates containing the public key associated with a key management private key SHALL conform to *Key Management Certificate Profile* in [[PROF]](../_Appendix/references.md#ref-PROF) and SHALL specify the id-fpki-common-policy,or id-fpki-common-hardware policy of [[COMMON]](../_Appendix/references.md#ref-COMMON) in the certificate policies extension.
 - Requirements for algorithms and key sizes for each type of PIV asymmetric key are given in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).

-The expiration date of the PIV Authentication and Card Authentication certificates SHALL NOT be after the expiration date of the PIV Card.
-If the card is revoked, the PIV Authentication and Card Authentication certificates SHALL be revoked in cases where the card cannot be collected and destroyed.
+The expiration date of the PIV authentication and card authentication certificates SHALL NOT be after the expiration date of the PIV Card.
+If the card is revoked, the PIV authentication and card authentication certificates SHALL be revoked in cases where the card cannot be collected and destroyed.
-However, a PIV Authentication or Card Authentication certificate MAY be revoked and subsequently replaced without revoking the
+However, a PIV authentication or card authentication certificate MAY be revoked and subsequently replaced without revoking the
 PIV Card.
 The presence of a valid, unexpired, and unrevoked authentication certificate on a card is proof that the card was issued and is not revoked.